-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The Group has prepared the consolidated financial statements on the basis that it will continue to operate as a going concern.